Tsikitsiky/css-exercises/32-calc/index.md

 ```
 1. Why do the *plus* and *minus* operators inside the function need spaces around them?
 ```
-Without space, the browser treates the operator as invalid.
+Without space, the browser treates the operator as invalid because it takes as if it is a negative or positive number.
 ```
 1. How can we convert a value into a negative value?
 ```